"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 The residential segment dominated the Global Liquid Waste Management Market in 2018

-Based on source, the global liquid waste management market is segmented as residential, commercial and industrial.
+Based on the source, the global liquid waste management market is segmented into residential, commercial, and industrial.

 The residential segment accounted for the largest revenue share in the global liquid waste management market in 2018.
 The segment is expected to lead the market of liquid waste management during the forecast period due to the higher production of wastewater through residential buildings.
 For instance, according to the Central Public Health & Environment Engineering Organization (CPHEEO) report, about 70-80% of total water supplied to domestic applications is converted to wastewater after use.
 The Commercial segment is expected to hold a 5.8% share in 2018.